-Coaching is everywhere.
-It is the hot topic of management, leadership and people development.
+Coaching is everywhere, in this piece we explore the history of coaching through academia, sport, business and beyond.
+It [Coaching] is the hot topic of management, leadership and people development.
 This article explores the history of coaching through the ages.

 There are as many forms of coaching methodologies are there are coaches, so is there a “right” way?
 Or is the term “coaching” a generic word for one-to-one guidance, help or support?

 The origination of the term ‘Coaching’ started in the later part of the 1880s.
 This term has been mostly associated with the sports profession through its varied forms.
 The first thought which rushes to our mind when we think about coaching is about sports coaching.
 This is because coaching is very well-developed in the sports arena.

 The term ‘Coach’ was initially started in 1830 and Oxford University put forth the meaning of this term as slang for a tutor.
 Coaching can be defined in several ways and methodologies depending on the area where it is

 Coaching can be defined in several ways and methodologies.
 This depends on the area where it is utilized and the need is to define it in layman’s term so as to understand the gist of the subject.

 A very simple definition of this broad term is the fact that Coaching is a true methodology.
 It concentrates on directing, instructing and training either an individual or a group of people with the only aim to attain certain goals and objectives.

 Meaning “instructor/trainer” is c.1830 Oxford University slang for a tutor who “carries” a student through an exam; athletic sense is 1861.
 The verb is from 1610s, “to convey in a coach;” meaning “to prepare (someone) for an exam” is from 1849